raspberrypilearning/robot-antenna/en/step_4.md

 ---
 title: Answer
 ---
 When the circuit is plugged into the Raspberry Pi GPIO pins, electricity can flow through it.
 This flow is called the current.
-The LED only lights up when electric current flows from the long leg through the bulb to the short leg.
+The LED only lights up when electric current flows from the long leg through the lens to the short leg.

 The resistor reduces the amount of electric current passing through the circuit.
 This protects the LED from breaking, as a high current would make the light shine more brightly and then stop working.